-Alaska Air allows users to download mobile boarding passes on an iPhone, Google Play, Windows Phone or a mobile website.
+Alaska Air allows users to download mobile boarding passes on an iPhone, Google Play, Windows Phone, or a mobile website.
 Users have access to other functions including changing seats, checking flight schedules, view standby and upgrade lists and receive notifications for flight delays and gate changes.

 Travelers can create their mobile boarding pass either through the carrier’s app or via its website.
 If you use the app, the pass is automatically stored.
 If you use the website, choose "Email with Mobile Option" and select the appropriate email box for your mobile device.
 Save the boarding pass to your device.
-App users can also check in for flights, check schedules, choose seats, find terminal maps and view standby and upgrade lists.
-The app is available on iPhone/iPad, Google Play and the Amazon app store.
+App users can also check in for flights, check schedules, choose seats, find terminal maps, and view standby and upgrade lists.
+The app is available on iPhone/iPad, Google Play, and the Amazon app store.

-Hawaii's flag carrier has the iOS-based Travel App that allows passengers to book a flight, manage trips, check in, create mobile boarding passes, view and email itineraries, check flight status, select, change or upgrade seat and pay baggage fees.
+Hawaii's flag carrier has the iOS-based Travel App that allows passengers to book a flight, manage trips, check in, create mobile boarding passes, view and email itineraries, check flight status, select, change or upgrade seat, and pay baggage fees.

 Travelers can use the iPhone and Google Play app from JetBlue to access a mobile boarding pass.
-Users can also view terminal maps, book flights with True Blue points, view the flight schedule, get flight updates, check out inflight entertainment options and see what food and beverages are available inflight.
+Users can also view terminal maps, book flights with True Blue points, view the flight schedule, get flight updates, check out in-flight entertainment options, and see what food and beverages are available inflight.

-The Fort Lauderdale-based carrier doesn't have an official app, but travelers can use their smartphones or tablets to handle online check-in, which begins 24 hours prior to departure and ends an hour prior to a flight's scheduled departure.
-Travelers can also buy additional bags and desired seat assignments.Continue to 9 of 10 below.
+The Fort Lauderdale-based carrier doesn't have an official app, but travelers can use their smartphones or tablets to handle online check-in, which begins and ends 24 hours prior to and an hour prior to a flight's scheduled departure, respectively.
+Travelers can also buy additional bags and desired seat assignments.

-United offers versions of its app on the iPhone, Android, BlackBerry and Windows platforms.
-Users not only have a mobile boarding pass, but they can change an itinerary during a flight delay or cancellation, Check your upgrade status and view inflight amenities, departure gates, Receive automatic updates on your mobile device for selected flights and Keep all of your upcoming travel information – including reservations, mobile boarding passes, flight status notifications, one-time passes and more – all in one place.
+United offers versions of its app on the iPhone, Android, BlackBerry, and Windows platforms.
+Users not only have a mobile boarding pass, but they can change an itinerary during a flight delay or cancellation, Check your upgrade status and view in-flight amenities, departure gates, receive automatic updates on your mobile device for selected flights, and keep all of your upcoming travel information – including reservations, mobile boarding passes, flight status notifications, one-time passes, and more – all in one place.